joseantonio11/Getting-Cleaning-Data/COURSE-PROJECT/codebook.md

 * `STANDING` (value `5`): subject was standing during the test
 * `LAYING` (value `6`): subject was laying down during the test

+## Identifiers

+* `subject` - The ID of the test subject
+* `activity` - The type of activity performed when the corresponding measurements were taken

 # The script (run_analysis.R) performs the following to clean up the data: